zsiki/ls/doc/source/usersguide.rst

 #.
 In case of link traverse select the end point from the *End Point* list.
 #.
 The Target Points list is filled automatically.
 #.
 Add the traverse points from *Target Points* list to the *Order of Points* list one by one.
 #.
 The order of traverse points can be changed with *Up* and *Down* button.
-If you would like to correct, use the Remove button.
+If you would like to correct, use the *Remove* button.
 #.
 Click on the *Calculate* button.
 #.
-Result of calculation is displayed automatically in result widget.
+Result of calculation is displayed automatically in result widget and sent to the log file.
 #.
 You can change settings in the dialog and press *Calculate* button to make another calculation, use the *Reset* button to reset the dialog to its original state.

 .. figure:: images/u20.png